MoserMichael/gittools/README.md

 ## gittools - understand your organization, by looking at the git log of your project

-A collection of scripts for retrieving info from a git repository
+A collection of scripts for analysing the output of ```git log```.
+When running these scripts: the current directory needs to be within a git repository.

 ---